-I found an eclectic and glamorous muse in an old apartment by the sea.
-I painted the walls beautiful (if crazy) colors and filled it with fabulous vintage things.
-Denmark turned out to be a little bit of what I was expecting… and quite a bit of what I wasn’t expecting.
-So I made the best of it and traveled every chance I got.
-I fell in love with Amsterdam, found out that Paris is overrated, had my mind blown by Rome, was haunted by what I saw at Auschwitz, learned to cook killer Pad Thai in Chiang Mai, and had so many other wonderful experiences that, during my less than privileged upbringing, I never could’ve dreamed of having.
+I bought an old apartment near the sea.
+I painted the walls unconventional colors and filled it with fabulous vintage things.
+Denmark was little bit of what I was expecting… and quite a bit of what I wasn’t expecting.
+So I traveled as much as I possibly could.
+I made friends in Amsterdam, thought that Paris is overrated, had my mind blown by Rome, spent a chilling late autumn day at Auschwitz, learned to cook killer Pad Thai in Chiang Mai, and have had more than a lifetime’s worth of memories and experiences that, given my humble beginnings, are more than I’d ever dreamed of having.

 An Expat in Denmark Blog – Advertising and Sponsorships

 Sage & Simple is a lifestyle blog written by an American expat living in Denmark.
-It focuses on travel, vegetarian cooking, and a narrative of living in urban Denmark as a foreigner.
+It focuses on travel, small space and simple living, vegetarian cooking, and the experience of living in Denmark as a foreigner.